zbmed-semtec/mlentory-etl-pipeline/deployment/README.md

    - Verify NVIDIA drivers are installed
    - Check NVIDIA Container Toolkit is properly configured
    - Run `nvidia-smi` to confirm GPU access

+3. For database connection issues:
+   - Use the `db_connect.py` utility to verify connection parameters
+   - Check if the database containers are running: `docker ps | grep postgres`